At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Conclusions

 \section{Conclusions}

-This survey of 121 ``newly enabled'' M3--M6 dwarfs identified 20 transit-like signals across 16 systems---none with prior TOI designations---and mapped the detection parameter space of TLS on active M-dwarfs with sparse multi-sector coverage.
+This survey of 121 ``newly enabled'' M3--M6 dwarfs identified 20 transit-like signals across 16 systems, none of which had a prior TOI designation.
+The detection parameter space of TLS on active M-dwarfs with sparse multisector coverage was also mapped.
+The main results are listed below.

-\begin{enumerate} \item \textbf{A validated pipeline}: 100\% recovery on 16 known planets with 0 false positives.
-The three-test signal reliability framework (circular shift FAR, lightcurve inversion, Fourier phase scrambling) provides a transparent classification system applicable to any noise-dominated detection regime.
+\begin{enumerate} \item A validated pipeline: 100\% recovery on 16 known planets with 0 false positives.
+The three-test signal reliability framework (circular shift FAR, light-curve inversion, Fourier phase scrambling) provides a transparent classification system applicable to any noise-dominated detection regime.

-\item \textbf{Where planets are detectable}: Injection tests identify the parameter space where the pipeline successfully recovers planets despite stellar noise: short periods ($P < 5$~d, recovery 73\% on calm hosts), large radii ($R_p \geq 2~R_\oplus$, recovery 85\%), and late M-dwarfs (M5--M6) where the $(R_p/R_\star)^2$ depth advantage compensates for elevated variability.
-Two Tier~1 candidates on TIC~211401412 (FAP~$= 0\%$, clean FAR, SDE below noise floor) are the highest-priority targets for RV confirmation.
+\item Where planets are detectable: injection tests identify the parameter space where the pipeline successfully recovers planets despite stellar noise: short periods ($P < 5$~d, recovery 73\% on calm hosts), large radii ($R_p \geq 2~R_\oplus$, recovery 85\%), and late M-dwarfs (M5--M6) where the $(R_p/R_\star)^2$ depth advantage compensates for elevated variability.
+Two tier~1 candidates on TIC~211401412 (FAP~$= 0\%$, clean FAR, SDE below noise floor) are the highest-priority targets for RV confirmation.

-\item \textbf{The noise frontier}: No candidate SDE exceeds its host star's noise floor (REAL\_EXCEEDS\_NOISE~$= 0$); the global FAR is $17.4\%$ (Wilson 95\% CI: $[11.6\%, 25.1\%]$).
+\item The noise frontier: heterogeneous across the sample, whereby for 9/16 candidate hosts, the measurable floor equals or exceeds the candidate SDE (REAL\_EXCEEDS\_NOISE~$= 0$), while on 7/16 the floor lies below the TLS detection threshold and the candidates are above their unresolved floor.
+The global FAR is $17.4\%$ (Wilson 95\% CI: $[11.6\%, 25.1\%]$).
 With 3--10 sectors, stellar variability on M3--M6 dwarfs produces false detections at rates indistinguishable from transit signals (SDE~$\sim 7$--$12$), confirming a $3.1\times$ recovery degradation from calm to active hosts \citep{Yaptangco2025}.